-If you're not familiar with it, when you first start to incorporate it into dishes, go sparingly, as you would with soy sauce.
-They are similar, but Maggi is based on wheat protein (which means it's not gluten free), it is high in sodium and is a bit of an acquired taste.
+When you first start to incorporate it into dishes, go sparingly, as you would with soy sauce.
+They are similar, but Maggi is based on wheat protein (which means it's not gluten-free); it is high in sodium and is a bit of an acquired taste.
 Maggi is also practically interchangeable with Golden Mountain sauce from Thailand.
 Although it's a salty sauce used in cooking, sometimes it can be found as a condiment on the tables of home cooks and restaurants.

 What Does It Taste Like?